danmayer/danmayer.github.com/_drafts/how-to-manage-a-fire-drill.md

  * If any normal processes needed to be suspended make sure to let all the teams know what process is out of whack and why.
 When it is OK to go back to normal let people know that while there might be some remaining issues it is OK to resume normal processes.

  * Be nice… Extra nice even, people are stressed, tired, and putting in extra effort.
-Go team go, not debbie downer.
+Go team go, not Debbie downer.